 Measles can cause rash, high fever, cough, runny nose, and red watery eyes.
 A person infected with measles can spread the virus to other people from 4 days before the rash appears until 4 days after it goes away.

 Rubella can cause fever, sore throat, and a rash that usually starts on the face.
-Other symptoms may include headache, cough, runny nose, red eyes, and general discomfort.
+Other symptoms can include headache, cough, runny nose, red eyes, and general discomfort.
 People with the virus can spread it to others for about 7 days before to 7 days after the rash appears.
-Some people who get rubella may have no symptoms but can still spread the virus to others.
-A person who is pregnant can pass rubella to their pregnancy.
+Some people who get rubella might have no symptoms but can still spread the virus to others.
+A pregnant woman can pass rubella to their pregnancy.

 I have measles, mumps, or rubella.
 Can it make it harder for me to get pregnant?